Our supervision of medical technology

 The basic principle is that there must be a good balance between the health benefits of the technology and the risks posed by its application.
 Risks always exist and there is never a 100% guarantee of safety.

 The Health Care Inspectorate arranges its supervision to address the greatest risks for patient safety and their early identification.
 For this purpose the Inspectorate acts on signals received from members of the public, manufacturers, health care providers and other parties.

-The Health and Youth Care Inspectorate monitors and promotes optimum safety of medical technology and its application so as to enhance the quality and safety of care for members of the public.
-To accomplish this goal, we maintain supervision over the safety of medical devices, but also over their safe use by heath care providers.
+We monitor and advance optimum safety of medical technology and its application so as to enhance the quality and safety of care provided to members of the public.
+To achieve that end, we monitor and supervise the safety of medical devices and IVDs, as well as their safe use by healthcare providers.
 Our perspective is based on the entire life-cycle of the medical technology, in which the following subsequent phases can be identified, as also presented in the figure:

 - Market introduction